permitio/opal/docs/HOWTO/run_opal_with_kafka.md

 To use it with Kafka we need to install the `broadcaster[kafka]` module - with:
 `pip install broadcaster[kafka]`

+Starting with OPAL 0.1.21, it is no longer needed to install the `broadcaster[kafka]` package - it already comes installed with OPAL.

 ## Running with Kafka

 When you run the OPAL-server you can choose which backend it should use with the `OPAL_BROADCAST_URI` option default is Postgres but running with Kafka is as simple as `OPAL_BROADCAST_URI=kafka://kafka-host-name:9092`